 Sales of a substantial number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements described in the "Underwriting" section of this prospectus.
 These sales, or the market perception that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have 26,667,300 shares of common stock outstanding.
-This includes the 6,250,000 shares that we are selling in this offering, which may be resold in the public market immediately, and including 3,466 shares of common stock issued pursuant to the exercise of a warrant in April 2017.
-The remaining 20,417,300 shares, or 76.56% of our outstanding shares after this offering, are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales, in the near future.
+After this offering, we will have 27,417,300 shares of common stock outstanding.
+This includes the 7,000,000 shares that we are selling in this offering, which may be resold in the public market immediately (except for 928,333 shares that we are selling in this offering to holders of 10% or more of our capital stock and to our directors and their affiliates that, in each case, are subject to lock-up agreements), and includes 3,466 shares of common stock issued pursuant to the exercise of a warrant in April 2017.
+The remaining 20,417,300 shares (plus the 928,333 shares that we are selling in this offering to holders of 10% or more of our capital stock and to our directors and their affiliates that, in each case, are subject to lock-up agreements), or 77.85% of our outstanding shares after this offering, are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales, in the near future.